 Scrum is a formal process framework for developing and sustaining complex products.
 It has been invented by Jeff Sutherland and Ken Schwaber.

-It is the single source of the new features, changes to existing features, bug fixes, infrastructure changes and everything that might be needed in the product.
+The Product Backlog is the single source of the new features, changes to existing features, bug fixes, infrastructure changes, and everything that might be needed in the product.

 The Sprint Backlog is timeboxed plan consisting of the product backlog subset that a team targets to deliver during a given period in order to meet the sprint goal.

 Backlog refinement is a regular pre-planning session for keeping the backlog updated and ensuring that the items at the top are at the right granularity for the next few sprints.

 The User story has two meanings in agile companies.
 Originally it is a format of requirements that answers the questions What?
 For Who?
 And Why?